 Other reports show that some marketers are moving 60% of their budgets from Google to Amazon.
-The attraction lies with the wealth of customer information at Amazon’s disposal — and the rapid diversification of its powerful advertising tools.
+The attraction lies with the wealth of information at Amazon’s disposal — and the rapid diversification of its powerful advertising tools.

 Advertisers have talked about the influence of Amazon Marketing Services for so long that they might still refer to it as Amazon AMS — even though it has since been rebranded as Amazon Advertising.